samkenxstream/SAMkenXCCoreHTTPServer/README.md

 ## Working on the Code

-Developers who want to make changes to the Trillian codebase need some additional dependencies and tools, described in the following sections.
+Developers who want to make changes to the SAMkenX codebase need some additional dependencies and tools, described in the following sections.
 The [Cloud Build configuration](cloudbuild.yaml) and the scripts it depends on are also a useful reference for the required tools and scripts, as it may be more